One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 It’s usually just a single plane, but fun to watch and visible from Sunset Beach to Second Beach and beyond.
 The best place to watch from though is English Bay Beach as that’s at the centre of the show.

 The airshow usually starts shortly before sunset, which itself can be a spectacular event to see.
-On the Saturday evenings (i.e., July 28th and August 4th) the airplane entertains for about 15 minutes starting at around 7:45 pm.
+On the Saturday evenings (i.e., likely July 27th and August 3rd) the airplane entertains for about 15 minutes starting at around 7:45 pm.
+2019 details are to be confirmed.

 In addition to music broadcast on radio to accompany the fireworks, live bands perform in the afternoons and evenings.